sass/sass/doc-src/SASS_REFERENCE.md

       border-color: #0000ff;
     }

+    .secondary {
+      color: #0000ff;
+      background-color: #ff0000;
+      border-color: #00ff00;
+    }

+You can pass both an argument list and a map as long as the list comes before the map, as in `@include colors($values..., $map...)`.

 You can use variable arguments to wrap a mixin and add additional styles without changing the argument signature of the mixin.
-If you do so, even keyword arguments will get passed through to the wrapped mixin.
+If you do, keyword arguments will get directly passed through to the wrapped mixin.
 For example:

     @mixin wrapped-stylish-mixin($args...) {
       font-weight: bold;